About this listing

 The building sits between Kiponda and Malindi areas, a five-minute walk from the seafront, the ferry harbour and the fish market.
 It is a traditional Omani mansion with very thick walls of coral rag and lime mortar and quite a number of magnificent carved wooden doors in the interior, the ‘Zanzibar doors’ which have become more or less synonym with Swahili culture.

-The flat has been renovated in the fall of 2009, exhibiting its original ceiling made of mangrove poles, elaborate windows with latticed metal and Zanzibar louvers and walls with beautiful Arab style niches.
-It comprises two main rooms: a conventional double bedroom (not for rental) and a second much larger room which includes a double bed, sitting and dining area.
+The flat has been renovated and exhibits its original ceiling made of mangrove poles, elaborate windows with latticed metal and Zanzibar louvers and walls with beautiful Arab style niches.
+It comprises two main rooms: a conventional double bedroom (NOT FOR RENTAL) and a second much larger room which includes a double bed, sitting and dining area.
 It has also a bathroom with hot shower, a fully-equipped kitchen (with electric cooker, oven, fridge and kettle), air con in the kitchen (which reaches other rooms with the doors open), ceiling fans in every room and washing machine.
 Cookware, tableware, bed linen and mosquito nets are also supplied.

 In Zanzibar it is not possible to pay electricity monthly so, despite the fact that I always leave electricity for guests, when they use it they have to add more by purchasing units in the electricity board office just near the house (the place will be indicated to you on arrival).

 Cancel up to 5 days before your trip and get a full refund.
 Cancel within 5 days of your trip and the first night is non-refundable, but 50% of the cost for the remaining nights will be refunded.

 This host has 40 reviews for other properties.View other reviews